cbushehry/robot-gladiators-v2/README.md

  * Visit shop
      * buy items
      * increase power
- * Get a total score at end game
+ * Compare your high score to a friends!

 ## 3. Credits / Contact
-This applcation was created by Cameron Bushehry
+This application was created by Cameron Bushehry

 email: c.bushehry@gmail.com